-There's pretty much only one name to consider when it comes to cast-iron cookware, and that name is Lodge.
-In every professional review, every forum discussion, and every consumer review website, Lodge is not only the top-rated cast iron cookware across the board, it's also highly affordable and you have the option of buying it pre-seasoned.
-In spite of that, you still have to let the seasoning become well-established before cooking some foods and to get the full nonstick benefits of a perfectly seasoned cast iron pan.
+When it comes to cast-iron cookware, one name rises above all others, and that name is Lodge.
+In every professional review, every forum discussion, and every consumer review website, Lodge is not only the top-rated cast iron cookware across the board, but it's also considered to be highly affordable.
+Like all cast-iron cookware, seasoning is required, but Lodge offers the option of buying it pre-seasoned -- though even with pre-seasoned cookware, you still have to let the seasoning become well-established to get the full stick-resistant benefits of a perfectly seasoned cast iron pan.
 The Lodge website has detailed, but simple, instructions for properly cleaning and seasoning your pans.

-Still, most everyone has a piece or two of cast iron in their cupboard simply because there are some things that cook so much more superbly in cast iron.
+Still, most everyone has a piece or two of cast iron in their cupboard simply because there are some things that cook so much more superbly using cast iron.
 Cast iron cookware is also extremely versatile and can be used on any type of cooktop, in the oven or even on a grill or over a campfire.
 Very few other types of cookware can make that claim.
 Cast iron also lasts virtually forever.
-There are hundreds of forum posts from people discussing their cast iron pots that once belonged to their parents, grandparents or even great-grandparents.
+We saw hundreds of forum posts from people discussing their cast iron pots that once belonged to their parents, grandparents or even great-grandparents.

-While these get great reviews for performance, a number of wise cooks point out that it's still a good idea to have one quality nonstick pan around for things like eggs, which don't cook well in a cast iron pan until it's been seasoned for quite a while -- sometimes months or years.
+While all Lodge products get great reviews for performance, a number of wise cooks point out that it's still a good idea to have one quality nonstick pan around for things like eggs, which don't cook well in a cast iron pan until it's been seasoned for quite a while -- which can sometimes take months or years.
 Still, if you have any interest in cast iron at all, as your primary cookware or as a supplement to nonstick or stainless steel, look no further than Lodge.